-This Is How Many People Actually Stick to Their New Year's Resolutions
+The Number of People Who Stick to Their New Year's Resolutions Is Very Low

-More than anything, to truly ensure that 2019 is your year of self-improvement, registered dietician and nutritionist Vanessa Rissetto recommends practicing patience—both with yourself and the goal you're trying to achieve.
+More than anything, to ensure that 2020 is your year of self-improvement, registered dietician and nutritionist Vanessa Rissetto recommends practicing patience—both with yourself and the goal you're trying to achieve.
 "If you gained 12 pounds over the holiday season, why do you think you can lose it in a week if it took basically 12 weeks to gain?" asks Rissetto.
-"If people just didn’t give up and trusted the process they would fare better.
+"If people just trusted the process, they would fare better.
 No quick fixes—just hard work on the road to success."